 It’s an undeniable, if not an annoying fact of life, that not all websites are accessible to everyone.
 Sometimes, it’s the government or the people hosting your internet connection who are getting in the way.
-Other times, it’s the owners of the website doing it for some unfathomable reason.
-But whichever the case may be, we’ll tell you how to unblock websites – and in more than a single way, too!
+Other times, it’s the website owners doing it for some unfathomable reason.
+But whichever the case may be, we’ll tell you how to unblock websites — and in more than a single way, too!

 Table of contents